themanlee42/php_helpers/README.md

 php helpers util useful functions

-I could not find a good scientific e notation to decimal notation converter that supports a LARGE number.
+I could not find a good PHP scientific e notation to decimal notation convertor that supports a LARGE number.
 So I have decided to make my own.

 It is not pretty.
 But It does the job.